Giovanni Di Stefano (fraudster): Notable claims

 In 2002, he managed to overturn a manslaughter conviction against Hoogstraten, getting him released from prison.

 In January 2004, Di Stefano again came to fame when he claimed in television interviews to be acting for serial killer Harold Shipman.
 However, Shipman's lawyer said that Shipman had rejected Di Stefano's offer in May 2003, and that neither he nor any member of Shipman's family believed that Di Stefano was acting for Shipman.
 This, and an incident in a 2004 trial of John Palmer, prompted an investigation into Di Stefano's qualifications as lawyer (see "personal legal history" section).

 On 17 March 2007, Di Stefano wrote to Lord Goldsmith (at that time the Attorney General for England and Wales) asking for leave to prosecute Judge Rauf Rashid Abd al-Rahman, who had sentenced Saddam Hussein, under the Geneva Conventions Act 1957.
 On 14 January 2008, Di Stefano was reported as saying "Hurried justice is no justice", after a claimed UK client, who had won £1million in the National Lottery, failed to attend court as a witness in an assault case.
 Judge Christopher Elwen jailed her for 14 days anyway.

 In January 2007 Di Stefano asked the International Criminal Court to make a full investigation of the Al-Dujail trials of Saddam Hussein's half-brother Barzan Ibrahim al-Tikriti and Iraq's judiciary head Awad Hamed al-Bandar.
 Di Stefano circulated a note handwritten by Barzan where he explains that he wasn't responsible for the killings at Dujail for which he was sentenced to death.

-In October 2007 he complained that the investigation of Blackwater's civilian deaths on Iraq was unjust because they were forced to operate in a climate and conditions that forced them to shoot first and ask questions later when they came under attack.
+In October 2007 he complained that the investigation of Blackwater's civilian deaths on Iraq was unjust because they were forced to operate in climate and conditions that forced them to shoot first and ask questions later when they came under attack.

 Also in October 2007 he argued that Iraqi officials had to accept a pardon application for Ali Hassan al-Majid (Chemical Ali) because the 30-day execution window set the trial had passed.
 The US military later refused to release Ali for his execution until the legal questions were answered.
 Ali was sentenced to death again in February 2008 for different charges.
 The execution was further delayed in December 2008 as a new trial was opened against him with further charges.
 Ali was executed on 25 January 2010, fulfilling eight death sentences.